markmoxon/elite-source-code-library/versions/elite-a/binaries/README.md

-# Extracted binaries for Elite-A
+# Original binaries for Elite-A

 This folder contains the image, boot and conversion tool binaries from the original sources for Elite-A.